-The standard normal distribution table gives the probability of a regularly distributed random variable Z, whose mean is equivalent to 0 and difference equal to 1, is not exactly or equal to z.
-Normal distribution is a persistent probability distribution.
+The standard normal distribution table gives the probability of a regularly distributed random variable Z, whose mean is equivalent to 0 and the difference equal to 1, is not exactly or equal to z.
+The normal distribution is a persistent probability distribution.
 It is also called Gaussian distribution.
 It is pertinent for positive estimations of z only.

-What it means is that on the off chance that you need to discover the probability of value being not exactly or more than a fixed positive z value.
+What does it mean?
+Is that on the off chance that you need to discover the probability of a value is not exactly or more than a fixed positive z value.
 You can discover it by finding it on the table.
 This is known as area Φ.

 Diagrammatically, the probability of Z not exactly “a” being Φ(a), figured from the standard normal distribution table, is demonstrated as follows: